Sushant-Chauhan/Luxury-Store/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

 ## What technologies are used for this project?

 This project is built with .